MK2code/Keyboard_logger/README.md

 This program, written in C++, allows users to remap keys on their keyboard according to predefined mappings or a custom configuration file.
 Below are instructions and explanations for using and understanding the Key Remapper program.

 # How to Use:
-- Compilation: Compile the program using a C++ compiler such as g++ or Visual Studio.
-Make sure to link against the necessary libraries if using Visual Studio.
+- Compilation: Compile the program using a C++ compiler such as g++.
 - Execution: Run the compiled executable in a Windows environment.
 - Key Mapping: The program allows for two modes of key mapping: default and custom.
   - Default Mapping: The default key mappings are predefined within the program.
 These mappings substitute specific keys with other keys, as per the provided mappings.